 It would be advisable to avoid using interviewers known to be associated with assistance programs to collect data.
 If information is being collected specifically for programmatic purposes, an independent team not identified with the agency responsible for service delivery should be employed to carry out the survey.

 Can the FIES items be applied and analyzed individually?

-Together, the FIES items compose a psychometric scale designed to cover a range of severity of food insecurity and must be analyzed together as a scale, never as separate items.
+Together, the items of the FIES Survey Module compose a psychometric scale designed to cover a range of severity of food insecurity and must be analyzed together as a scale, never as separate items.
 This is because the items are meant to collectively scan the entire severity range of food insecurity, as shown in Figure 1.

 An additional consideration is that assessing food insecurity by analyzing percentages of positive answers to individual items is much less reliable from a measurement point of view compared with using the measures obtained from the joint analysis of the 8 items, each of which contributes to assess the level of food insecurity of the respondent.

 Each FIES item, when considered individually, would have substantial measurement error due, for example, to possible inconsistencies in understanding and recall.
 Taken together, the questions compose a unitary psychometric scale in which differences at the question level tend to cancel out, reducing measurement error for the scale as a whole.

 Is there a universal order in which the eight FIES questions fall along the scale of severity?

 The FIES is grounded in Item Response Theory, which is applied to establish the severity of each item on the scale.
 The idea is rather simple, yet powerful: by looking at the way in which the many respondents report on one of the experiences, one can establish a measure of the severity associated with that experience, i.e., where that experience is located on the scale (intuitively, experiences reported by a larger number of subjects are deemed less severe, and vice versa).